mohit614/spacecrab/README.md

 3. Configure a domain for AWS's Simple Email Service.
 There's a lot of documentation about that, start https://aws.amazon.com/ses/ for details.
 You can also just configure one email address, which might be easier.
 4. If you have a tagging policy for your AWS infrastructure, edit tags.json to make sure they meet your requirements.
 5. Ensure you have valid AWS credentials for the account you've created.
-6. run `python manager.py` and answer the questions.
+6. Run `python manager.py` and answer the questions.
+7. Wait about half an hour.
+8. Check in the AWS console to see if the cloudformation stacks have built.
+9. If something has gone wrong just delete "SpaceCrabStack" and start again, tbh.
+10. No, we don't know why it doesn't work sometimes.
+It should work all the time.
+It is a mystery.

 ### Parameters ###